 Offline marketing, then, can encompass anything and everything that we might describe today as a more “traditional” marketing method.

 The comeback kid?

-This comes as Forbes had reported on the latest findings in neuroscience research, which suggests that “paper-based content and ads offer special advantages in connecting with our brains,” particularly regarding brand recall and emotional impact.
+Forbes reported the latest findings in neuroscience research, which suggests that “paper-based content and ads offer special advantages in connecting with our brains,”, particularly regarding the brand recall and emotional impact.

-This trend of looking back to offline marketing methods seems to represent a reaction towards the ever-increasing digitisation of our lives, reinstating the advantages of prioritising real-world, human-based interactions.
+This trend of looking back to offline marketing methods seems to represent a reaction to the ever-increasing digitization of our lives, reinstating the advantages of prioritizing real-world, human-based interactions.

 A multi-channel approach

 Industry-leading websites like Marketing Week have recently suggested that, whilst digital marketing should still play a central role in your marketing strategy, small and medium-sized companies, in particular, could greatly benefit from adopting traditional marketing techniques to further their business.

 Although Forbes contributor Roger Dooley confirms that, “[..] we certainly aren't going to see a massive switch back to paper content, […]” he believes that “[…] rather than an all-digital world, it appears that a multi-channel approach that leverages the unique benefits of paper with the convenience and accessibility of digital will perform best.”

 What about reaching international customers?